jfrmm/filter-box/projects/filter-box-library/README.md

 ></asp-filter-box>
 ```

-A callback must always return a _Filter Event_.
-If your callback is a custom defined function, just return _FilterEmptyEvent_.
+A callback must always return a `Filter Event`.
+If your callback is a custom defined function, just return a `FilterEmptyEvent`.

 [A more complete guide is available here](./docs/advanced-filter-behaviours.md)